 The data partition contains configuration data for the XVF3610 firmware, implemented as a set of commands that are run at boot time.
 The data partition is created using input command source files and a set of tools which are described in the Data Partition section of this document.
-The contents of the data-partition directory are as follows:

-The root directory contains default data partition image source files (int.json or ua.json) as well as the generic flash device specification 16mbit\12.5mhz\sector\4kb.spispec, data partition generation scripts and short instructions about how to generate data partition binary files.
+The root directory contains default data partition image source files, for example int.json and ua.json, as well as the generic flash device specification files, such as 16mbit_12.5mhz_sector_4kb.spispec, data partition generation scripts, and short instructions about how to generate data partition binary files.